Chart Color Schemes

 The level of general health in Tennant Creek is notably higher than the national average with prevalence of common health conditions quite low across both younger and older age cohorts

-Tennant Creek shows higher-than-average health outcomes, with low prevalence rates for common conditions across both younger and older age groups.
-It has a private health cover rate of approximately 53%, slightly higher than the SA2 average (50.1%) but lower than Rest of NT (50.1%).
+Tennant Creek shows superior health outcomes, with low prevalence of common conditions across all ages.
+Private health cover rate stands at approximately 53%, compared to the NT average of 50.4%.

 Frequently Asked Questions - Health